Bodysbobb/AMATA-Production-Page-Code/_pages/about.md

 # Selected Paper
 selected_papers: FALSE # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: FALSE # includes social icons at the bottom of the page

 announcements:
   enabled: false # includes a list of news items